 Briefly, the bumphunter function fits a linear model for each location (like lmFit from the limma package), focusing on one specific column (coefficient) of the design matrix.
 This coefficient of interest is optionally smoothed.
-Subsequently, a permutation test is formed for this specific coefficient.
+Subsequently, a permutation can be used to test is formed for this specific coefficient.